Thinking about death can be hard, but putting plans in place for when you die can make a very difficult time easier for

 Power of AttorneyThere may come a time when you’re unable to make your own decisions.
-If you live in England or Wales, you should prepare for this by setting up a Lasting Power of Attorney (or Continuing Power of Attorney in Scotland), appointing someone else to make choices on your behalf.
+If you live in England or Wales, you should prepare for this by setting up a Lasting Power of Attorney (or Continuing Power of Attorney in Scotland), which appoints someone else to make choices on your behalf.
 Read our guide on Power of Attorney for more information.

 Organ donationIf you want your organs to help others after your death, make sure you sign the Organ Donor register and tell your family about your decision.
 You can sign up via the NHS Organ Donation website.

-Paying for your funeralAccording to Royal London’s Funeral Cost Index Report 2019, the average funeral costs £3,785.
+Paying for your funeralAccording to Royal London’s Funeral Cost Index Report, the average funeral costs £3,837.
 When you die, your bank accounts are frozen while your estate is sorted out.
 So it’s a good idea to plan how your funeral costs are going to be covered, meaning your loved ones won’t be left with an unexpected bill.
 One option is to pay in advance with a funeral plan (more information about these plans can be found on the Money Advice Service website).
 If you have any specific wishes for your funeral and how (or if) you wish to be buried, it’s important to put these in writing and make sure your loved ones are aware.
 Read our article to find out more about planning a funeral.

 The death of a loved one is a stressful, upsetting time.
 Even if you’ve put plans in place, there’s a lot for partners or families to think about when they’re bereaved.
 If you need support, there are charities and organisations ready to help: